Office of the Inspector General of the United States Army

-The Office of the Inspector General (OTIG) serves to "provide impartial, objective and unbiased advice and oversight to the Army through relevant, timely and thorough inspection, assistance, investigations, and training."
+The Office of the Inspector General (OTIG) serves to "provide impartial, objective and unbiased advice and oversight to the Army through relevant, timely, and thorough inspection, assistance, investigations, and training."
 The position has existed since 1777, when Thomas Conway was appointed the first inspector.
 The department was reorganized many times, and almost abolished on several occasions.
 In its early days, the department was frequently merged with, or proposed to be part of the Adjutant General.
-It expanded greatly after the American Civil War, to the point that it had around 2,000 officers in 1993.
-The current holder of the position is Donna W. Martin.
+It expanded greatly after the American Civil War, to the point that in 1993 it had around 2,000 officers, non-commissioned officers, and civilian employees.

+The current Inspector General is Lieutenant General Gregory J. Brady, who was sworn in on March 17, 2025.

 History

-The Office of the Inspector General of the United States Army dates back to the appointment of Augustin de la Balme (IG July 8, 1777 – October 11, 1777) as "inspector-general of the cavalry of the United States of America" and Philippe-Charles-Jean-Baptiste-Tronson Du Coudray (IG August 11, 1777 – September 15, 1777) as "Inspector General of Ordnance and Military Stores" during the American Revolutionary War.
-The first inspector general was Thomas Conway (IG December 13, 1777 – April 28, 1778).
-Next, Friedrich Wilhelm von Steuben (IG May 5, 1778 – April 15, 1784) was selected by Washington.
-The position continued, variously merged with, commanding or being commanded by the Adjutant General of the United States Army until after the American Civil War, when it was formally established as an office equivalent to other Army departments.
-Most people who ascend to this post receive the pay grade of O9.
+The Office of the Inspector General of the United States Army dates back to the appointments of Colonel Augustin de la Balme (IG July 8, 1777 – October 11, 1777) as "Inspector-General of the Cavalry of the United States of America," and Major General Philippe Charles Tronson du Coudray (IG August 11, 1777 – September 15, 1777) as "Inspector General of Ordnance and Military Stores" during the American Revolutionary War.
+The first formal inspector general was Major General Thomas Conway (IG December 13, 1777 – April 28, 1778).
+Conway was replaced by Major General Friedrich Wilhelm von Steuben (IG May 5, 1778 – April 15, 1784), who was selected by Washington and approved by Congress.
+The position continued, variously merged with, commanding, or being commanded by the Adjutant General of the United States Army until after the American Civil War, when it was formally established as an office equivalent to other Army departments.

 After the war, the inspectorate continued to largely grow.
-It was criticized for performance during the Spanish–American War, but the role of the office soon increased significantly, to the point that anything affecting the army's efficiency was within its scope.
+It was criticized for performance during the Spanish–American War, but the role of the office soon increased significantly, to the point that anything affecting the Army's efficiency was within its scope.
 Upon the outbreak of World War I, the department grew dramatically, shrinking during the Great Depression, and further growing throughout World War II and the Cold War.